 Figure 2 shows an example of the competition layout.
-There are 10 regions and in each region a random object will be placed.
-The dimension of the region is $30 \text{cm} \times 20 \text{ cm}$.
+Basically, there are 10 regions of which each would have two randomly placed objects.
+The minimum distance between two random objects within a region is 5cm.
+The dimension of the region is $30\text{cm} \times 20$ cm.
 The positions of these regions are shown in the figure.
 Note that the only object that is made known its position before the competition is the ball that is placed at the bottom right corner.